 You can think of it like having a house party.
 You can either entertain the guests or clean up the house, but you can’t really do both at the same time.

 Recovery and energy building

-When we’re awake and active the body is described as being in a catabolic process.
-Here the body releases large amounts of activity-based hormones, which help the body and mind deal with daily demands.
+When we’re awake and active, the body is described as being in a catabolic process.
+The body releases large amounts of activity-based hormones, which help the body and mind deal with daily demands.

-When we sleep the body changes to an anabolic process and the amounts of the above hormones are reduced significantly.
-Instead, growth hormones are released which stimulate the all important cellular replication and repair process.
+When we sleep, the body changes to an anabolic process and the amounts of those hormones are reduced significantly.

-Body builders and athletes are also often told that it’s while you sleep that the most muscle growth and repair happens.
+One key player is the aptly named growth hormone.
+Bodybuilders and other sports people are also often told it’s while you sleep that the most muscle growth and repair happens.

-It also helps to explain why babies and young children need more sleep as they grow and develop.
+It also helps explain why young people need more sleep as they grow and develop.
 Although not all scientists agree, the majority believe that sleep is a recovery period for the body as well as the brain.